President of the 11th Hamamatsu International Piano Competition

 The competition committee is working tirelessly to prepare a wealth of engagements which will act as a launchpad for the careers of the prize winners.
 I invite you to watch this space!

-Community work is a very important part of music-making in the 21st century and many of the pianists will be appearing in Community Concerts in Hamamatsu.
-I hope they will all experience the joy of collaborating with the people of Hamamatsu.
+Community work is a very important part of music-making in the 21st century and many of the pianists will be appearing in Community Concerts at schools, homes, and public spaces in Hamamatsu.
+I hope they will all experience the joy of collaborating with the people of this friendly city.

 I am absolutely certain that all competitors will do their very best and I wish them every success.
 I am excitedly waiting to hear them all perform.